sohanroy1360/sohanr.github.io/content/_index.md

         exclude_future: false
         exclude_past: false
         publication_type: ''
-      # Choose how many pages you would like to offset by
       offset: 0
-      # Page order: descending (desc) or ascending (asc) date.
       order: desc
     design:
-      # Choose a layout view
       view: card
-      # Reduce spacing
       spacing:
         padding: [0, 0, 0, 0]
 ---